jruels/docker-fun/labs/05-networking/05_networking_lab1.md

     ```
     Unlike the container using the network none, this container is able to successfully access the Internet through the docker bridge and the docker host’s network.

-3. Run the following command to create a container using the docker bridge, this container will automatically delete itself after it ping www.google.com twice.
+3. Run the following command to create a container using the docker bridge, this container will automatically delete itself after it pings www.google.com twice.
 This demonstrates that the container leverages the docker host’s /etc/resolv.conf.
     `docker run --rm --net bridge alpine:latest ping -w 2 www.google.com`
 The output should look like the following:
     ```